-- 1. Turn off the Vehicle Dynamic Control System. - 2.
-Make sure the area in front and behind the vehicle is clear of obstructions.
+- 1. Turn off the Vehicle Dynamic Control System (VDC). - 2.
+Make sure the area in front and behind the vehicle is clear of obstructions. - 3.
+Turn the steering wheel right and left to clear an area around the front tires.